envoyproxy/data-plane-api/docs/root/intro/arch_overview/load_balancing.rst

 During load balancing, Envoy will generally only consider hosts configured at the highest priority level.
-For each EDS :ref:`LocalityLbEndpoints<envoy_api_msg_LocalityLbEndpoints>` an optional priority may also be specifie.
-When endpoints at the highest priority level (P=0) are healthy, all traffic will land on endpoints in that priority leve.
+For each EDS :ref:`LocalityLbEndpoints<envoy_api_msg_LocalityLbEndpoints>` an optional priority may also be specified.
+When endpoints at the highest priority level (P=0) are healthy, all traffic will land on endpoints in that priority level.
 As endpoints for the highest priority level become unhealthy, traffic will begin to trickle to lower priority levels.

 Currently, it is assumed that each priority level is over-provisioned by a (hard-coded) factor of 1.4.
-So if 80% of the endpoints are healthy, the priority level is still considered healthy because 80*1.4 > 10.
-As the number of healthy endpoints dips below 72%, the health of the priority level goes below 100, and any residual traffic will flow to the next priority level.
+So if 80% of the endpoints are healthy, the priority level is still considered healthy because 80*1.4 > 100.
+As the number of healthy endpoints dips below 72%, the health of the priority level goes below 100.
+At that point the percent of traffic equivalent to the health of P=0 will go to P=0 and remaining traffic will flow to P=1.

 Assume a simple set-up with 2 priority levels, P=1 100% healthy.